EDMONTON INTERNATIONAL BASEBALL FOUNDATION... Amateur Baseball's Committed Partner.

 Under the leadership of former President Harvey W. Schiller and current president Ricardo Fraccari of Italy, its membership has grown to more than 125 countries (an interesting sidebar is that Mr. Fraccari umpired in the 1990 championship in Edmonton).
 "We are a committed partner of amateur baseball, " says Chairman Hayter, a long-time Edmonton City Councillor.
 "Our aim is to enhance the sport's popularity and create opportunities for the youth of Edmonton, Alberta and Canada to play baseball. "

 Not only has it brought exciting competitions to Edmonton, but the E.I.B.F. also has contributed more than $1,000,000 to the development of amateur baseball, especially at the minor levels.

 It has contributed funds toward the construction and upgrading of facilities such as Rundle Park and Spartan Park and instituted a bursary program to assist Alberta players, both make and female, in pursuing post-secondary education.

 Four scholarships are awarded annually through Baseball Alberta, two to male players and two to females.
 The scholarships have increased over the years from $100 to $5000 per scholarship.
 It also sponsors the Bill Chmiliar Award of Merit, the top award in amateur baseball in the province, recognizing long-time contributions to the sport.
 The E.I.B.F has been a working partner of Baseball Alberta since its inception, and provides grants for programming aimed at the "grassroots."

-Please note that the $5000 bursary application deadline is coming quickly (September 15th).
+Please note that the $5000 bursary application deadline will be coming soon.
 The form can be found here.

 Stay tuned for news on upcoming baseball events!